JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/scenario2-watch3.png" %}

-But as you can see, in the above test, time difference between these two  updates was ~1 minute.
+But as you can see, in the above test, the time difference between these two  updates was ~1 minute.

 The above can be illustrated using the following diagram: